MS Dhoni: 2007 World T20 and captaincy

 India recorded identical 3–1 victory over West Indies and Sri Lanka in early 2007 with Dhoni averaging more than 100 in both the series.
-Subsequently, Dhoni was part of the squad for the 2007 Cricket World Cup in which India unexpectedly crashed out in the group stage after losses to Bangladesh and Sri Lanka with Dhoni scoring ducks in both these matches and just 29 runs in the tournament.
-As a result, Dhoni's house in Ranchi was vandalised and damaged by activists of JMM and security was tightened for his family.
+Subsequently, Dhoni was part of the India squad for the 2007 Cricket World Cup in which India unexpectedly exited the tournament at the group stage after suffering losses to Bangladesh and Sri Lanka.
+In the tournament, Dhoni scored 29 runs across three innings, which included two ducks.
+After India's exit from the tournament, Dhoni's house in Ranchi was vandalised and damaged by members of Jharkhand Mukti Morcha and security was tightened for his family.
 Dhoni scored 91* against Bangladesh in the first match of the ODI series in May 2007 which got him the Man of the Match award while also later winning the Man of the Series award after the third game of the series was washed away.
 Dhoni played for ACC Asia XI cricket team in the Afro-Asia Cup, scoring 174 runs in three matches at an average of 87 including 139 off 97 balls in the third ODI.

 Dhoni was named vice-captain of the ODI team for the 2007 Future Cup against South Africa in Ireland and the subsequent seven-match series against England.
 Dhoni was awarded an 'A' grade contract by BCCI in June 2007.
 Dhoni was appointed as the captain of the Indian squad for the inaugural World Twenty20 in September 2007.
 Dhoni led India to victory in the tournament after defeating Pakistan in the final.
 Dhoni was later appointed as the captain of the Indian cricket team in all formats.

 On 2 September 2007, Dhoni equalled Adam Gilchrist's international record for the most dismissals in an innings in ODI by effecting six dismissals against England.
 Dhoni took his first and only wicket in international cricket on 30 September 2009 when he bowled Travis Dowlin of West Indies in the 2009 ICC Champions Trophy.
 However, he scored just three runs in the only match he batted with India crashing out of the series in the group stage after the match against Australia was washed out.
 Dhoni averaged more than 60 in the 2008-09 season.
 Dhoni scored two centuries during Sri Lanka's tour of India in November 2009 which India won to achieve the top ranking in ICC test ranking for the first time in its history.
 Dhoni had an excellent year in ODIs in 2009, scoring 1198 runs in just 24 innings, at an average of 70.43 and topped the ICC ODI batsman rankings for several months.
 He was named as the captain and wicket-keeper of the ICC ODI Team of the year.